Germany: Prince Charles attends National Day of Mourning in Berlin | DW | 15.11.2020

-The Prince of Wales met with President Steinmeier ahead of a speech at the German parliament to mark 75 years since the end of World War II.
+The Prince of Wales met with President Steinmeier and gave a speech at the German parliament to mark 75 years since the end of World War II.
 The president said the visit was a sign of "solidarity in extraordinary times."

 Prince Charles and his wife Camilla met with German President Frank-Walter Steinmeier on Sunday.
 The heir to the British throne and the Duchess of Cornwall are in Berlin in order to take part in commemorations for Germany's Day of Mourning (Volkstrauertag).

-Wearing masks and the customary remembrance poppy, Charles and Camilla met with President Steinmeier and his wife, Elke Buedenbender, at Bellevue Palace ahead of giving a speech at the German Parliament in memory of all those who have died in military conflicts.
+Wearing masks and the customary remembrance poppy, Charles and Camilla met with President Steinmeier and his wife, Elke Buedenbender, at Bellevue Palace before giving a speech at the German Parliament in memory of all those who have died in military conflicts.

 "We Germans are deeply grateful to Prince Charles and Duchess Camilla for this extraordinary gesture of reconciliation and solidarity in extraordinary times," the German president said.